-On June 13, 2000, SeaChange filed in the United States District Court for the District of Delaware a lawsuit against one of SeaChange's competitors, nCube Corp., whereby SeaChange alleged that nCube's MediaCube-4 product infringed a patent held by SeaChange (Patent No. 5,862,312) ("'312") relating to SeaChange's MediaCuber technology.
-In instituting the claim, SeaChange sought both a permanent injunction and damages in an unspecified amount. nCube made a counterclaim against Seachange that SeaChange's patent was invalid and that nCube's MediaCube-4 product did not infringe SeaChange's patent.
+On June 13, 2000, SeaChange filed in the United States District Court for the District of Delaware a lawsuit against one of SeaChange's competitors, nCube Corp., whereby SeaChange alleged that nCube's MediaCube-4 product infringed a patent held by SeaChange (Patent No. 5,862,312) ("'312") relating to SeaChange's MediaCubser technology.
+In instituting the claim, SeaChange sought both a permanent injunction and damages in an unspecified amount. nCube made a counterclaim against SeaChange that SeaChange's patent was invalid and that nCube's MediaCube-4 product did not infringe SeaChange's patent.
 On September 6, 2000, nCube conceded that, based on a claim construction ruling issued by the district court in August 2000, nCube's MediaCube-4 product infringed SeaChange's patent.
 On September 25, 2000, a jury upheld the validity of SeaChange's patent.
 On March 28, 2002, the district court denied nCube's motion for a new trial and on September 30, 2002, the district court denied nCube's motions for judgment as a matter of law.
+The District Court's September 30, 2002 order provided no explanation of the court's reasoning, but indicated that a memorandum opinion would subsequently be issued.